The Science of Small Wins: Building Habits That Stick

 Since we live our lives online, here are three “small wins” you can start today to reclaim your focus:

-Willpower is a finite resource.
+Self-control is easier when your tools support you.
 You shouldn’t have to rely on it for every decision.
-This is where Minded acts as your digital partner.
+This is where minded acts as your digital partner.

 Start Small, Start Now